temporalio/temporal/docker/README.md

 Quickstart for production
 =========================
-In a typical production setting, dependencies (cassandra / statsd server) are managed / started independently of the cadence-server.
+In a typical production setting, dependencies (cassandra / statsd server) are managed / started independently of the temporal-server.
 To use the container in a production setting, use the following command: